 Traffic Infractions or tickets are issued by local law enforcement agencies for minor, noncriminal offenses.
 They are treated as civil cases, and the judge may impose a penalty, but may not commit you to jail.

 You should read the entire ticket.
-On the back page, you will notice there are three options to choose from.
-It is important that you respond with one of those three options within fifteen (15) days of the date the infraction was issued, or an additional penalty of $52 will be added.
+On the back page, you will notice there are four options to choose from.
+It is important that you respond with one of those four options within thirty (30) days of the date the infraction was issued, or an additional penalty of $52 will be added.
 An infraction is not a crime, but failure to respond could result in the suspension of your driving privileges.
 Once you have checked the chosen option, mail or return the ticket to the Battle Ground Municipal Court office.
 Please verify your mailing address is written correctly on the back of the ticket.

 1. Pay the Ticket